bwange/Billboard_Super_Hit_Classification/README.md

 Click on the Jupyter Notebook file to view the project.

-Click on this Youtube video if you just want a brief walk-through of the project framework https://www.youtube.com/watch?v=zZLr956VLDY
+Click on this Youtube video for a brief walk-through of the project framework https://www.youtube.com/watch?v=zZLr956VLDY